 58 Open Planning Decision requests relate to those made after 15 April 2019.
 Planning decisions prior to this date are not included.
 The data does not yet fully report the number of new requests received by the NDIA.
+59 Data on s100 requests is based on a new off-system reporting database, and hence is not subject to the same data quality controls in

-59 Data on s100 requests is based on a new off-system reporting database, and hence is not subject to the same data quality controls in underlying data.
+59 Data on s100 requests is based on a new off-system reporting database, and hence is not subject to the same data quality controls in place in the ICT business system.
 60 Numbers of open and closed RoRDs have been restated using data as at 31 December 2020 due to retrospective changes in the

+60 Numbers of open and closed RoRDs have been restated using data as at 31 December 2020 due to retrospective changes in the underlying data.
+61 Ibid.